EffectOrientedProgramming/book/Chapters/05_Failure.md

   getTemperatureWithCheck
 ```

+The program fails with the GPS failure, and the `check` Effect is not run.

+In order for Effect Systems to have recovery operations, they must know when failure happens.
 To handle the possible failures for this new Effect, we now need to handle both the `Exception` and `ClimateFailure`:

 ```scala 3 mdoc:runzio